What Is an Agile Team?

 An Agile team is a cross-functional group of people that are organized to work collaboratively in order to deliver a product increment.
-Agile teams are faster and more adaptable than traditional project groups.
-Teams work iteratively, completing a piece of the whole at a time.
-This means that the final product is done quicker and with less risk.
+Agile teams are faster, more flexible, and more adaptable than traditional project groups.
+Teams work iteratively, completing a piece of the whole at a time which allows them to deliver the final product quicker and with less risk.

-Agile teams are structured in a way that enables the team to be more responsive to change and more adaptable.
-This structure is based on the principles of self-organization and cross-functional work.
+Agile teams are structured in a way that enables the team to be more responsive to change and embrace the practice of shared leadership.
+Work is designed in a way that focuses on generating customer value rather than producing output.
+This structure is based on the Agile project management principles of self-organization and cross-functional work.

 1. Product Owner